Jackiecrazy/WarDance/README.txt

 - These negative stats are increased by consuming their respective resources: health, posture, and spirit.
 - They decrease the caps of their respective resources, and can be cleared by sleeping.
 - The intent is to prevent players with absurd regen face-tanking everything.
-Absorption, Deflection and Shatter: because of course we need to be even more unkillable!
+- The negative stats can be reduced by might decay, for insomnia runs such as Enigmatic Legacy's Ring of Seven Curses Absorption, Deflection and Shatter: because of course we need to be even more unkillable!
 - Absorption reduces incoming damage by a fixed amount.
 This makes it excellent for defending against small, rapid strikes, and basically useless for big hits.
 Seen often on light/soft armor.
 - Deflection acts as a parry for your two flanks.
 It costs the default to parry like this, so skilled fighters can angle themselves towards strikes in order to quickly riposte.
 Plate wearers rejoice!
 - Shatter absorbs all damage.
 Period.
 However, it's quickly lost and takes time to recover.
 Shatter regenerates at 1/sec after 10 seconds of not taking (shatter) damage.
 Found on crystalline and ceramic armor.
 Dual wielding: weapons in the offhand can be swung.
 - Bows and the like will function as per normal.
+- The exception to the rule is fists: they can always be swung in the offhand.
+Boxer builds are now viable.
 - An empty offhand confers no benefit without explicit investment in skills etc.
 - The intent is to make two-handing, shields, and dual-wielding equally viable.
 Damage type: a weapon can have a mix of slashing, blunt, and piercing damage.